danielepiccone/jupyter-sfdxmagic/README.md

 ### General invocation

-All the parameters passed to the commands are forwarded to sfdx, this allows to combine results from multiple organizations for analysis.
+Parameters passed to the commands are forwarded to the sfdx cli, this allows to retrieve results from multiple organizations in the same notebook.

 ```
-%%sfdx:query df_records_org1 --targetusername org1
+%%sfdx:query df_records_org1 --targetusername username@domain.com.org1
 ...
 ```

 ```
-%%sfdx:query df_records_org2 --targetusername org2
+%%sfdx:query df_records_org2 --targetusername username@domain.com.org2
 ...
 ```

+## Known issues

+- Missing subquery handling, results are not unpacked and the projection is lost

+## License

+MIT